kazu-yamamoto/hs-sympo-2012/README.markdown

 Haskellers tend to depend on its strong type system too much.
-They tend to just show signatures as documentation instead of writing tyical usage or examples.
+They tend to just show signatures as documentation instead of writing typical usage or examples.
 They tend not to write tests at all.
 This is probably because programming is fun but writing tests is not fun.

 The strong type system ensures that program does not contain errors